singnet/dev-portal/docs/ai-consumers/create-a-wallet.md

 ## Step 1.
 Metamask

-[Metamask](https://metamask.io/) is a browser extension to interact with blockchain enabled websites like our marketplace.
+[Metamask](https://metamask.io/) is a browser extension for interacting with blockchain enabled websites, such as marketplace.

 Install Metamask now from their website.

 ## Step 2.
 Create an Identity

-On first start up, metamask should ask you to create an identity which will be used for blockchain transactions and storing tokens.
+In the initial statup, metamask should prompt you to create an identity which can be used in blockchain transactions and for storing tokens.

-This is a good opportunity to watch the video on their website or otherwise read how to use the extension.
+TTo learn more about this, watch the video uploaded on the website or  read about how to us the extensions.

 ## Step 3.
 What are the different networks?

-The "Main Ethereum Network" or "mainnet" is where all the real value transactions occur.
-The other networks are for testing, and the tokens on those are essentially value-less and are only useful testing code and software.
+All real value transactions occur in either "Main Ethereum Network" or "Mainnet Network".
+The other available networks are for testing purposes, and the tokens on those networks are essentially value-less and are only useful for testing code and software.

-SingularityNet started life on Kovan, but this network will be deprecated shortly in favour of Ropsten for testing.
+**Note**: SingularityNet began using  Kovan in order for testing, but this network is likely to be deprecated soon in favour of Ropsten network.

-Our major releases will be on the main network.
-Starting with the Beta in Feb/Mar 2019.
+**Important** The major releases will be over the main network.
+Beginning with the Beta testing in Feb/Mar 2019.